commenthol/asynccond/README.md

 when it has finished.
 If the `iterator` passes an error to its callback, the main `callback` is immediately called with the error.

-If a condition is applied on the internal callback of `iterator`, it pre-exits the series.
+If a `true` condition is applied as third argument on the internal callback of `iterator`, it immediately pre-exits the series.

 #### Example